 Precisely What Is Cryptocurrency?

 Cryptocurrencies are one of the most popular topics in finance because they represent an alternative to traditional currencies.
 Their pricing is mainly driven by supply and demand forces rather than being managed by a central bank.
-Before putting the horse before the cart, it is essential that you fully understand the different types of crypto that are available.
+Before putting the horse before the cart, it is essential that you fully understand the different types of crypto education that are available.
 This will allow you to make a more informed decision when you finally come to invest.

 Proof Of Stake (PoS) Vs Proof Of Work (PoW)